This is a guest blog post by Pamela A. Scott

 Pamela A. Scott is an executive coach and founder of MentorLoft, a coaching firm that works with CEOs and execs to prepare their Next Gen leaders to run their company.
 Pamela specializes in coaching engineers and CEOs of professional service firms.
 For more information, visit www.mentorloft.com.

-We would love to hear any questions you might have or stories you might share on how to be a good manager.
+We would love to hear any questions you might have or stories you might share on how a mentor has added richness to your life.

 Please leave your comments, feedback or questions in the section below.

 To your success,